berXpert/ag-grid-server-side-postgresql/Docs/Readme.md

 Similar to the samples provided by [Ag-grid](<https://www.ag-grid.com/angular-data-grid/server-side-model-infinite-scroll/>), this implementation provides infinite scroll, row grouping, filtering and pivoting for the data set Olympic winners.

+## Live demo

+This code is running as an Azure static app with an API based on Azure function [here](<https://agreeable-cliff-078d0f910.2.azurestaticapps.net>)

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.